 What experiences will I have?

-- 30 students a year complete internships in churches and related agencies.
+- 30 students complete internships in churches and related agencies each year.

-- Experiential learning is stressed a through urban studies courses in Chicago, New York City, and Washington D.C.
+- Experiential learning is stressed through urban studies courses in Chicago, New York City, and Washington, D.C.

 - The AU Department of Christian Ministry stresses the Bible as the basis of ministry training.

 Ministry preparation within Anderson University’s School of Theology and Christian Ministry is rooted in some important values.
 First of all, we value Scripture.
 Faculty take the Bible seriously and encourage students to read it, take seriously its claims, become familiar with its stories, and work with critical questions about how it came to be and how it is used.